OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Continual migration means updating projects on the destination server with any changes from the source server after the initial migration.

 Continual migrations are useful when both the source and destination servers must run side by side for some time.
-A typical scenario is testing the migrated projects on the destination server while the associated projects on the source server are still in active use, and redeploying the projects to update the destination server with any changes made to the source server.
+A typical scenario is testing the migrated projects on the destination server while the associated projects on the source server are still in active use, and then redeploying the projects to update the destination server with any changes made to the source server.

 :::div{.warning}
 Note that locking strategies normally implemented by an Octopus server, such as blocking tasks that share a target, will not be implemented when the source and destination server share targets because the source and destination server do not communicate with each other to schedule tasks.
 It is your responsibility to ensure that the source and destination servers do not attempt to deploy to the same target at the same time.